famzah/linux-memavailable-procfs/README.md

 linux-memavailable-procfs
 =========================

-A Perl port of the /proc/meminfo "MemAvailable" metric which got introduced in Linux 3.14 kernels.
+A Perl backport of the /proc/meminfo "MemAvailable" metric which got introduced in Linux 3.14 kernels.

 Additionally, an improved "free" util is provided which replaces the traditional, outdated one.